[Paper] Distributed Order Recording Techniques for Efficient Record-and-Replay of Multi-threaded Programs

 • Portability to Non‑Linux Environments – The current implementation relies on Linux‑specific tracing facilities; extending it to Windows or macOS runtimes would require extra engineering.

-• Scalability Beyond 64 Threads – Preliminary tests show promising trends, but the authors note that ultra‑large core counts (hundreds of threads per node) may expose synchronization bottlenecks in epoch finalization.
+• Scalability Beyond 64 Threads – Preliminary tests show promising trends, but ultra‑large core counts (hundreds of threads per node) may expose synchronization bottlenecks in epoch finalization.

 • Automated Epoch Tuning – Future work could explore adaptive algorithms that dynamically adjust epoch size based on runtime behavior, further minimizing overhead while preserving determinism.